OzymorLab/OzymorLab-Backend/README.md

-# Edexia Backend: AI Assessment Operating System (AIOS)
+# OzymorLab: AI Assessment Operating System (AIOS)

-Welcome to the **Edexia AIOS Backend**, the core orchestration layer for processing, parsing, and evaluating handwritten student answer sheets at an institutional scale.
+Welcome to the **OzymorLab**, the core orchestration layer for processing, parsing, and evaluating handwritten student answer sheets at an institutional scale.

 ## What is this repository?
 This is the **Core Monolith**.
-It acts as the brain of the Edexia Assessment Engine.
+It acts as the brain of the Assessment Engine.
 It handles everything from student file uploads to the final LLM-driven grading justification.
 It coordinates parsing, dynamic rubric injection, mathematical equation verification, and orchestrates async evaluation workflows using FastAPI `BackgroundTasks` and `asyncio`.

 ### Core Features:
 - **Multi-Tenant Institutional Architecture**: Built to support large-scale rollouts with robust hierarchical models mapping `Schools`, `ExamCycles`, `Class Standards`, `Sections`, and `Students`.
 It enforces strict multi-level Role-Based Access Control (RBAC) across Teachers, Evaluators, HODs, and Principals.